Quantifying the Effect of Test Set Contamination on Generative Evaluations: Pretraining: Scaling Irreducible Error

 Fig.~\ref{fig:contamination_scaling_laws} shows each scaling law, as well as each scaling law's estimated parameters as a function of the number of test set replicas $R$.
-Our models' pretraining compute budgets and losses on the test set were reasonably well fit by Eqn.~\ref{eqn:neural_scaling_law}, and the pretraining prefactors and pretraining exponents were roughly constant for the various values of $R$.
-The biggest effect of increasing contamination is that the irreducible error shrinks from $E(R=0) = 0.359$ to $E(R=312) = 0.0347$.
-On the models we trained, we found that \emph{including even a single replica enables almost all models to achieve lower cross entropy losses than the irreducible error achievable using unlimited pretraining compute on an uncontaminated pretraining corpus}.
-Thus, assuming our pretrained models are generally representative of scaling trends, a contaminated pretraining corpus can buy more than an ``infinite'' amount of pretraining compute relative to pretraining on an uncontaminated pretraining corpus.
+Our models' pretraining compute budgets and losses on the test set are reasonably well fit by Eqn.~\ref{eqn:neural_scaling_law}, and the pretraining prefactors and pretraining exponents are roughly constant for the various values of $R$.
+The biggest effect of increasing contamination is that the irreducible error shrinks from $E = 3.594 \rightarrow 0.0347$ as $R=0 \rightarrow 316$.
+On the models we trained, \emph{including even a single replica enables almost all models to achieve lower cross entropy losses than the estimated irreducible error of the uncontaminated pretraining corpus}.
+Under standard scaling law assumptions -- specifically, that the scaling law extrapolates infinitely -- a contaminated pretraining corpus can buy more than an ``infinite'' amount of pretraining compute relative to pretraining on an uncontaminated pretraining corpus.

 This conclusion potentially contradicts \citet{huang2024demystifying}'s claim that single-shot verbatim memorization is an ``illusion'' and \citet{hayes2025exploring}'s claim that membership inference attacks are limited on pre-trained LLMs, with AUC asymptoting to $\mathord{\sim}0.689$.
 Future work should aim to understand this difference; one possible explanation is that MATH is distributionally different from FineWeb-Edu-Dedup in a way that makes identifying test set contamination easier.